husams/p1_navigation/Report.md

 ### State

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.

+### Reward

+The agent should receive reward of +1 for each yellow banana and -1 one for blue

+## Training